+We apply Alg.~\ref{alg:multiple_proxy} to each hypothesis, using cumulative GPA, first-year GPA, and bar passage as the permissible proxies.

-We apply the same procedure using race as the impermissible proxy.
-As shown in Fig.~\ref{fig:rank_distribution} (right), the results are strikingly different: race ranks as the best-predicted proxy (rank 1) for 91\% of observations and as the worst (rank 4) for only 5\%.
-Our test yields a p-value $\approx 1$, meaning we cannot reject the null hypothesis that race is predicted at least as well as the permissible outcomes---the model \emph{fails to pass} our falsification test \emph{wrt} race.
+\paragraph{Logistic regression ($\hat{f}_1$)} For gender ($H_1$), as shown in Fig.~\ref{fig:rank_distribution} (left), gender ranks as the worst-predicted proxy (rank 4) for 45.7\% of observations and as the best-predicted (rank 1) for only 2.4\%.
+The raw p-value is $p_1 \approx 0$.
+For race ($H_2$), as shown in Fig.~\ref{fig:rank_distribution} (right), the results are strikingly different: race ranks as the best-predicted proxy (rank 1) for 91\% of observations and as the worst (rank 4) for only 5\%.
+The raw p-value is $p_2 \approx 1$.
 This raises serious validity concerns because it suggests that a model intended to predict academic success is actually better at predicting race than at predicting proxies for success.